Environmental Protection Board Members

 In order to carry out the regulatory functions of the Board, it is organized into two standing committees:

 The Air Odor & Noise Committee reviews issues concerned with the regulations associated with air quality, odors and noise.
 EPB Rule 2 (Air Pollution Control), EPB Rule 4 (Noise Pollution Control), EPB Rule 5 (Control of TRC and VOC Emissions from Crude Sulfate Turpentine Processing Facilities) and EPB Rule 6 (Mobile Sources) fall under the purview of this committee.
-Current committee members are: Dr. Roi Dagan - Chair, Michelle Tappouni, David Wood, Gabriel DuPree and Leo Hearn (Alt.).
+Current committee members are: Dr. Roi Dagan - Chair, Michelle Tappouni, David Wood and Gabriel DuPree.

 The Water Committee reviews issues concerned with the regulations associated with water quality and hazardous materials.
 EPB Rule 3 (Water Pollution Control), EPB Rule 7 (Hazardous Materials) and EPB Rule 8 (Groundwater Resource Management) fall under the purview of this committee.
-Current committee members are: Bobby Baker - Chair, Amy Fu, Gabriel DuPree, Leo Hearn and David Wood (Alt.).
+Current committee members are: Bobby Baker - Chair, Amy Fu, Gabriel DuPree, and David Wood.

 Although many of the functions of the EPB are regulatory in nature, the EPB is charged with educating citizens regarding environmental matters.
 To this end, the EPB has developed an extensive public outreach program that includes sponsoring environmental festivals, conferences and other events.
 EPB staff is also very involved in the local Earth Day Jax Committee and other environmental events held annually.
 The Education & Public Outreach Committee reviews this educational program and also handles all issues that are not regulatory in nature such as funding requests.
 Current committee members are: Michelle Tappouni - Chair, Dr. Lucinda Sonnenberg and Bobby Baker.